alpha-yadav/DSA/readme.md

 Remember that you can also combine elements of these representations to optimize for your specific needs.
 For instance, you could use a list of children alongside parent pointers.

+#  Introduction
+Please provide me with some context!
+I need to know what you want an introduction *to*.
+An introduction to what topic, subject, or piece of writing?
+For example, are you looking for an introduction to:

+* **A specific topic?** (e.g., the history of the Roman Empire, the benefits of exercise, quantum physics)
+* **A story?** (e.g., a mystery novel, a fairy tale, a personal anecdote)
+* **An essay?** (e.g., an argumentative essay, an expository essay, a persuasive essay)
+* **A presentation?** (e.g., a business presentation, a scientific presentation)
+* **A report?** (e.g., a lab report, a research report)

+Once you tell me what you need an introduction *for*, I can help you write one.